pastelnetwork/Pastel-Release/README.md

 4. Start everything
    * `pastelup start walletnode`

-### 2. Update pre-Murata MNs to Cezanne SN
+### 2. SuperNode: Update pre-Murata SuperNode to Cezanne SuperNode

-> NOTE: this assumes that MN was set in COLD/HOT mode
+> NOTE: SuperNode Update assumes that SuperNode is established via a COLD/HOT mode set-up where:
-> where,
 >   * `COLD` node has:
 >     * pastel node (`pasteld` and `pastel-cli`) set as simple node (not as `masternode`),
 >     * wallet with collateral transaction for SN(s) that ran on `HOT` node(s)